dart-lang/language/working/0723-static-extensions/feature-specification-variant2.md

-With this proposal, it is also supported to declare a generic constructor in an extension, with the same syntax as in a class and in other type introducing declarations.
+With this proposal, it is also supported to declare a generic constructor in an extension, with the same syntax as in a class and in other type introducing membered declarations.

-It is a compile-time error if an extension declares a generic constructor which is non-redirecting and generative. *These constructors are only supported inside the type introducing declaration whose type they are creating instances of.*
+It is a compile-time error if an extension declares a generic constructor which is non-redirecting and generative. *These constructors are only supported inside the type introducing membered declaration of whose type they are creating instances.*

 It is a compile-time error if an extension declaration _D_ declares a generic constructor whose name is `C` (which includes declarations using